Emotional baggage: inside the toxic work environment at Away

 “It was like having your pants pulled down in front of the company”

-The following Thanksgiving, a customer experience manager named Chantel Jeffries planned a family vacation to Hawaii in the hopes that, this year, they’d keep up with consumer demand.
+The following Thanksgiving, Lila*, a customer experience manager, planned a trip to go see her family in the hopes that, this year, they’d keep up with consumer demand.
 It was a risky move: Away was rolling out a limited edition line called the Solstice Collection, which Town & Country dubbed “just what you need for holiday travel.”

 But the launch was already plagued with problems.
 The suitcases were arriving at Away’s warehouses with stickers that were difficult to peel off, and workers were almost two weeks late shipping them out.
 To make matters worse, the operations team wasn’t communicating with customer experience associates about when people could expect their bags to ship.
 That made it difficult to tell customers when their bags were coming.